grisu/gricli/src/main/resources/help/commands/download job.md

-Command:	download job [jobname]
+Command:	download job <jobname>

-Downloads the whole jobdirectory of the job
+Downloads the whole job directory to the location specified in the global 'dir'

+Parameters:

-    jobname	: the name of the job to download
+    jobname	: The name of the job to download.

+Example usage:

+    download job myjob